File

 This accepts a formatting template and fills placeholders using corresponding values in a record.

-For example, if you set up the configuration as below:
+For example, if you set up the configuration like the following:

 Name mem